Airports, stations provide captive market for retailers

-BERLIN Airports and train stations are home to ever increasing numbers of retail outlets, serving travelers who want to buy goods on the go and brands targeting a global and mobile audience.
+BERLIN, Dec 8 Airports and train stations are home to ever increasing numbers of retail outlets, serving travellers who want to buy goods on the go and brands targeting a global and mobile audience.

 Despite a recent downturn in the luxury industry, high-profile deals in travel retail have underlined buoyant long-term growth prospects for a sector driven by emerging market jet setters and the trend towards convenience shopping.